QuirinHaberl/MemoryProject/README.md

 (1) Here, two matching pairs have been found and are therefore removed from the playing field.
-The structure (position of the chests) remains the same as to not create confusion.
+The structure (position of the chests) remains the same.

 (2) As previously another turn was unsuccessful, another life was subtracted.
 However, as the next two turns were successful, no further life was subtracted (6 lives remain).

-(3) There score is being updated according to the pairs found, i.e. one pair found = one point.
+(3) The score is being updated according to the pairs found, i.e. one pair found = one point.

 (4) In this area, all achievements are displayed.
 In this case, the